 What to Expect as a New Mom Breastfeeding Baby

 “Oh my goodness”, is the newest vocabulary I have picked up with the arrival of our angel.
-Our baby girl, born on March 31st, 6:40 am at 7.4lbs, is in good health, and has the cutest Mongolian spots.
+Our baby girl, born on March 31st, 6:40 am at 7.4lbs, is in good health and has the cutest Mongolian spots.
 With our daughter reaching 5 weeks and feeding well, I can now reflect on the many ups and downs of my new full-time job, breastfeeding.
 It is so complex that, according to the CDC, about 38% of infants globally are exclusively breastfed during their first six months of life.
-At 6 months only 25% remained exclusively breastfed in the United States.
-Breastfeeding is a unique journey, so no matter what you think or how you feel you’re doing a good job mama and you should be so proud of yourself, I am!
+At 6 months only 25% remained exclusively breastfed in the United States, short of the AAP goal of 1 year and WHO goal of 2 years.
+Knowing these numbers now reflects the complexity of breastfeeding.
+That it gets harder with time, and, for a myriad of personal reasons, not everyone can breastfeed.
+However a baby is fed it is knowing and believing that whatever choice is made for the family is the right thing.
+There really isn’t a right or a wrong way when it comes to this stuff, so no matter what you think or how you feel you’re doing a good job mama and you should be so proud of yourself, I am!

 Doing things right?